Antares007/t-machine/readme.md

 > The Step is the fundamental unit of execution in the machine.
 It represents a bounded execution interval in which state, control flow, and semantic context are jointly defined and advanced.
 >
 > 2. **From the Step flows composition.**
 > Composition is defined in terms of Steps.
-A Step may contain nested Steps, may initiate execution of a subgrammar, and always executes within explicit bounds, producing a well-defined result upon completion.
+A Step may contain nested Steps, may initiate execution of an ambiguous Step, and always executes within explicit bounds, producing a well-defined result upon completion.
 >
-> 3. **All grammars are executed through the Step.**
+> 3. **All ambiguous Steps are executed through the Step.**
+> An ambiguous Step defines a bounded space of admissible continuations.
+> This space is grammar.
 > Grammar execution is mediated exclusively by Steps.
 Without execution by a Step, a grammar remains a static specification and does not induce computation.
 >
 > 4. **In the Step was the power to compose without ceremony.**